DanLavine/willow/README.md

 * Producer - This is the client that sends messages to willow
   * TagGroup - when sending Messages, all tags must mutch exactly 1 queue that will recieve the message
 * Consumer - This is the client that receives messages from willow
   * MatchRestrctions - when consuming message, there are a number of stratagies.
-See [#easy_consumer_setup]
+See [#consumer_setup]

 # Unique Features